Široki Brijeg

 Široki Brijeg is a city and the regional capital of West Herzegovina Canton of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.
-As of 2013, the town itself had a population of 6,149 and the municipality of 28,929.
+As of 2013, the town itself had a population of 6,149 while the municipality had 28,929.

 Name

 Široki Brijeg means 'wide hill' in Croatian.
 It is sometimes called Široki Brig or Široki ('wide').
 From 1952 until October 16, 1992, the town was officially called Lištica after the river that runs through it.

 Geography

 The town is 20–25 km from Mostar, 29 km from Međugorje, and 88 km from the Adriatic coast (Ploče).

 The Široki Brijeg Municipality today numbers around 30,000 people, and the town itself about 13,000.
 The area of the municipality amounts to 1168 ha.
 The center of town is at 270 m above sea level, while its area is known as "lower Herzegovina".
 Almost the entire northern part of the municipality itself, however, belongs to "high Herzegovina", the highest point being the Bile stine ("White Rocks") near Donji Crnač.